o19s/payload-component/README.md

 ## Usage
 - Add the payload component to the last-components section of your search handler
 - Configure a field type that utilizes payloads
-- Pass pl=on in your query params for queries in which you want to extract payload matches
+- Pass `pl=on` in your query params for queries in which you want to extract payload matches
+- To learn how to configure you Solr review the test `schema.xml` and `solrconfig.xml` at https://github.com/o19s/payload-component/tree/master/src/test/resources/solr/collection1/conf

 ## Building
 Building requires JDK 8 and Maven.
 Once you're setup just run: